usmansbk/blog-draft/markdowns/redux.md

 Also, notice how our arrow functions are so short that we could move their bodies to their respective `if` blocks.

-Let's refactor our function to keep it simple.
+Let's refactor our function to keep it short.

 ```js
 function todoReducer(state, action) {